 Angel leaves, finding Wolverine too psychotic to have as a team member.

 Colossus is enjoying a visit from his young sister, in the US thanks to Miss Locke's kidnapping last arc.

-Banshee has arrived at the X-Mansion (he was shown to be en route after Moira's kidnapping) and Xavier arranges to have him meet his daughter Theresa Rourke, aka Siryn.
+Banshee is at the X-Mansion (after Moira's kidnapping in the last arc) and Xavier arranges to have him meet his daughter Theresa Rourke, aka Siryn.

 The X-Men have Spider-Woman over to partake in the meeting (incorrectly called a reunion).
 Afterwards, Storm, Kitty, and Stevie Hunter take Jessica out to dinner at a club where Dazzler is performing.

 Their evening is interrupted when they are attacked by a man wearing ragged clothes.

 He's shown to have the ability to absorb the emotions of people around him and redirect it as physical strength.

 He turns out to be a mutant named Caliban who has detected others like himself.
 He's a little mentally unstable and he's lonely so when he approaches them he makes a scene and everyone gets the wrong idea...